• Recipes

 Tips for Unripe Bananas Storage & Prevention of Further Ripening

-If you have some unripe unpeeled bananas that you don’t plan on eating right away, there are some tips for extending the life of your fruit and avoiding further ripening.
+If you have some unripe, unpeeled bananas that you don't plan on eating right away, there are some tips for extending the life of your fruit and avoiding further ripening.
 One is to keep them away from other fruits and vegetables as they can speed up the ripening process.

 You also want to store them in a cool, dry place away from direct sunlight exposure.
 Finally, wrapping them in aluminum foil or putting them in a plastic bag will help slow the ripening process.

 Bananas should be stored properly to maintain flavor and texture.
 The best way to store them is at room temperature, away from direct sunlight or heat sources.
 You can store the bananas in a bowl or basket lined with a paper bag or hang them from a hook if possible.
-Bananas should never be kept in plastic bags, which trap moisture and encourages mold growth.
+Bananas should never be kept in plastic bags, which trap moisture and encourage mold growth.

 Storing your bananas in the freezer is a great way to extend their shelf life and delay further ripening.
 Bananas stored in the freezer can last up to two months, compared to just a few days if left at room temperature.